- Muslim Hub

 You can also get this at Mecca Books and the Zaytuna Bookstore.

-This insightful series is perfect for preparing for, and enriching your Ramadan.
-You don’t want to be watching your usual TV shows or brainrot content on your phone.
+This insightful series is perfect for preparing for, and enriching your Ramadan — a welcome alternative to watching TV shows or TikTok.

 Utilize Sha’baan شَعْبَان